 - Can recycling sterling silver help the Amazon rainforest and save animal lives?

 Yes and yes.
 Metal mines consume thousands of acres of land in the Amazon rainforest.
 Over the years countless trees have been slashed and burned to clear space.
 As a result of this deforestation, intricate plant and wildlife ecosystems are destroyed, habitats are lost and both animal and plant life perishes.
 But it isn’t just the Amazon rainforest either.
 Wherever metals are mined, irreversible effects on the environment occur.
 When we look at The Grasberg Mine in Papua, Indonesia the largest gold mine and third-largest copper mine in the world, we can see how the waste minerals and rocks from the mining process can be toxic through acid drainage affecting both animal, plant and human life.
 It can also affect the air.
 Toxic substances seep into the air and water.
 Environmental dangers come about like landslides as a result of mining too.
 Recycling metal reduces mining waste by an incredible 97% according to Green Matters.

 - How can I recycle some of my own silver items?

 Quite easily.
-You’ll be surprised how many things in our homes such as coins, electronics, kitchenware, jewellery and photographs can be recycled for silver.
+You’ll be surprised how many things in our homes such as coins, electronics, kitchenware, jewelry and photographs can be recycled for silver.
 Have a look online for your local gold and silver dealers where you can bring your old silver items along to (check out their site or give them a call first to see which items they take) and in no time your silver items could be melted down and reused, earning you money in the process.
-Silver jewellery can also be sold to jewellery shops who will melt then recast it to create new jewellery.
+Silver jewelry can also be sold to jewelry shops who will melt then recast it to create new jewelry.

 Got an old laptop or phone?
 Head to a collection centre where the silver parts, as well as other parts of the electronics, can be recycled.
 Using electrolysis, old photographs you no longer want can be stripped of the silver in them by photo labs too.